trisberg/demo-spring-xd-pivotal-hd/README.md

         85
     (1 row)

-We can also run the following query to get the most used hash tag:
+We can also run the following query to get the hash tags that were used most often:

     select lower(hash_tag) as hash_tag, count(*) from tweets where hash_tag != '-' group by lower(hash_tag) order by count(*) desc limit 10;